1. The First Anglo-Burmese War began in __________.

 Explanation: The Second Anglo-Burmese War occurred in 1852 under Dalhousie.

-6. The Second Anglo-Burmese War was fought mainly over:
+6. The Second Anglo-Burmese War was fought mainly over__________.

 A) Trade disputes at Rangoon